-THE NEW DARK WET DREAM OF ECONOMIC BIO-WARFARE FANTASY TACTICS:
+the DARK WET DREAM of ECONOMIC BIO-WARFARE FANTASY TACTICS:

 Flu could hitch a ride on banknotes